Albany

 Albany features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 60.1% of all households, including 19.0% that are couples with children, 29.5% that are couples without children, and 10.6% that are single parent families.
-Non-family households comprise the remaining 39.9%, with lone person households at 37.2% and group households making up 2.7% of the total.
-The median household size is 2.1 people, which is smaller than the Rest of WA average of 2.4.
+Family households dominate at 60.1% of all households, comprising 19.0% couples with children, 29.5% couples without children, and 10.6% single parent families.
+Non-family households make up the remaining 39.9%, with lone person households at 37.2% and group households comprising 2.7% of the total.
+The median household size of 2.1 people is smaller than the Regional WA average of 2.5.

 Frequently Asked Questions - Households